tktracker/IntuneDocs/intune/apps/vpp-apps-ios.md

 title: Manage Apple volume-purchased apps
 titleSuffix: Microsoft Intune
-description: Learn about how you can sync apps you purchased in volume from iOS and macOS App Store into Microsoft Intune and then manage and track their usage.
+description: Learn about how you can sync apps you purchased in volume from iOS/iPadOS and macOS App Store into Microsoft Intune and then manage and track their usage.
 keywords:
 author: Erikre
 ms.author: erikre